lionel-panhaleux/archon-bot/README.md

 ```

 **Note the channels and roles created by the bot will be deleted**,
 including the `#Judges` channels.
-Make sure you have downloaded the reports first
+Make sure you have downloaded the reports first.

 ### Corner cases